riverdaleGithub/processing_23_24/README.md

 ## Conclusion

 Get ready to embark on a creative coding journey with Processing in Java.
 By the end of this course, you'll be able to create interactive visual projects and animations.
-Let's get started!
+Let's get started by checking out the first assignment!

+<a href="https://riverdalegithub.github.io/processing_23_24/1/"> J1: Hello Processing </a>